 Semester by Semester

-In the third semester, you have 18 credits from required courses at our department.
-Most of them require you to have passed the Complex Exam in order to be enrolled (as will most of the required courses for the rest of the program).
+In the first semester, you have 20 credits from required courses at our department.
 Additionally, you can begin taking compulsory-optional courses now.

-In the fourth semester, you have 25 credits from required courses at our department.
-You can continue taking compulsory-optional course.
-You must sign up for the Bachelor Thesis Project course (and discuss your ideas immediately with a supervisor).
+In the second semester, you have 17 credits from required courses at our department, including the last required courses from Practical Language.
+You can continue taking compulsory-optional courses.
+You must sign up for the Master's Thesis Project course (and discuss your ideas immediately with a supervisor).

-In the fifth semester, you have 24 credits from required courses at our department.
-You can can taking compulsory-optional courses.
-You must sign up for the Bachelor Thesis course.
+In the third semester, you have 19 credits from required courses at our department.
+You can continue taking compulsory-optional courses.
+You must sign up for the Master's Thesis courses.

-In the sixth semester, you only have 13 credits from required courses at our department.
+In the fourth semester, you only have 10 credits from required courses at our department.
 None of your courses last more than 6 weeks (as you need all of your credits by 20 April in order to be eligible for the state exams).
-You must sign up for the Bachelor Thesis Completion course.
+You must sign up for the Master's Thesis Completion course.

-Then you need only complete the state exams and defend your thesis and you will have your bachelor's diploma.
+Then you need only complete the state exams and defend your thesis and you will have your master's diploma.